Chorionic Gonadotropin (Recombinant)

-Adverse events were observed in animal reproduction studies.
 Ectopic pregnancy, premature labor, postpartum fever, and spontaneous abortion have been reported in clinical trials.
-Congenital abnormalities have also been observed, however, the incidence is similar during natural conception.
+Congenital abnormalities have also been observed; however, the incidence is similar during natural conception.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience injection site pain.
 Have patient report immediately to prescriber signs of severe cerebrovascular disease (change in strength on one side is greater than the other, difficulty speaking or thinking, change in balance, or vision changes), signs of DVT (edema, warmth, numbness, change in color, or pain in the extremities), chest pain, coughing up blood, or signs of ovarian hyperstimulation syndrome (severe abdominal pain or bloating; severe nausea, vomiting, or diarrhea; excessive weight gain; shortness of breath; or change in amount of urine passed) (HCAHPS).